Articles

 Which is Better For Safe Food Storage?

-In today’s toxic world full of heavy metals, plastics, mold, and synthetic chemicals, there is a heavy toxic burden on our bodies already.
+In today’s world, you have to be wary of heavy metals, plastics, mold, and synthetic chemicals.
+These place a heavy toxic burden on our bodies.
+Using glass food storage containers is one way to reduce this load.
 That’s why I recommend using glass containers for safe food storage over plastic ones.

-You might be thinking you aren’t exposed to many toxins because you live a very “clean” lifestyle.
-In reality, you are exposed to thousands of toxins every day, even if you don’t live in a polluted area or work in an industrial job.
+You might think you aren’t exposed to many toxins.
+After all, you live a very “clean” lifestyle.
+The sad reality is that thousands of toxins bombard you every day.
+This is true even if you don’t live in a polluted area or work in an industrial job.

-The effects of toxins on our bodies is complex.
-After all, there are thousands of chemicals out there, and we’re just beginning to understand how they work on the body–not to mention, how they work in conjunction with one another.
-What we do know is that a heavy toxic burden puts you at greater risk for developing an autoimmune disease
+The effects of toxins on our bodies are complex.
+There are thousands of chemicals out there, and we’re only beginning to understand how they work on the body.
+Scientists are also beginning to understand how they work in conjunction with one another.
+What we do know is that a heavy toxic burden puts you at greater risk for developing chronic illness.
+This is especially true of autoimmune diseases.

-All of this may seem overwhelming, but there is a solution.
-Yes, you will always be exposed to toxins in your environment, however you can take steps to lighten your toxic burden.
+If all this seems overwhelming don’t worry.
+Yes, you will always have toxins in your environment.
+However, you can take steps to lighten your toxic burden.

-Using glass food containers for safe food storage is one great step to take to lower your body’s toxic exposure.
-With my history of autoimmunity, heavy metal overload and mold exposure, I make sure all of my food containers are glass for safe food storage!
+Addressing and preventing toxins is key to getting your health back.
+One way to prevent toxins from wreaking havoc on your body is by taking Coconut Charcoal.
+Sourced from coconut shells, this gentle and natural supplement can help trap and eliminate heavy metals and other toxins from the body.
+It also helps alleviate gas or bloating in the gut, promoting healthy digestion.
+Using glass food containers for safe food storage is another great step to lower your body’s toxic exposure.
+With my history of autoimmunity, heavy metal toxins and mold exposure, I make sure all of my food containers are glass for safe food storage.

 Article Sources